Celtic68/grbUniformOrdering/WeeklyReflection.md

 * Created the Edit User flow, tested it locally, and pushed it to AWS
 * Created the Add / Edit Player jsp and got player data showing as expected
 * Fixed bugs found in the User Sign Up and Edit User flows
+* Entire Add / Edit Player flow built and tested locally
+* Project built and deployed to AWS in preparation for checkpoint 3

 On 10/22, I got my database and tables for the indie project created on my AWS instance.
 At the same time, I inserted the data into the tables that support sizes, etc. Once that was done, I plunged ahead and set up the instance for my